Calories in a chicken and rice meal: What it actually is

 Symptoms and signals

-If you’re eating chicken and rice daily, your body will usually tell you whether the calorie level fits your goal.
-Here’s what to watch for in real life.
+If you are eating chicken and rice daily, your body will usually tell you whether the calorie level fits your goal.
+Here is what to watch for in real life.

-- You may be under-eating chicken and rice calories if you notice: persistent fatigue, irritability, constant hunger, declining gym performance, poor sleep, frequent soreness, or reduced libido lasting weeks.
+- You may be eating too few chicken and rice calories if you notice: persistent fatigue, irritability, constant hunger, declining gym performance, poor sleep, frequent soreness, or reduced libido lasting weeks.

 - Your carb dose may be mismatched if you notice: great lifts but afternoon crashes and cravings, or poor training output when your rice portions are very small around hard sessions.